In Their Own Words: Heather Marsh ('12)

 The curriculum emphasizes an understanding of the pathogenesis and manifestation of diseases analyzed by laboratory testing and the theoretical principles supporting diagnostic tests.
 Students complete a six month internship at an affiliated medical laboratory studying diagnostic evaluation and therapeutic monitoring of actual patient cases.
 They study side by side with professional medical technologists and are under the direct supervision of Marist College faculty.

-The Marist program has eight internship sites through its formal affiliation with five medical laboratories: St. Francis Hospital, Poughkeepsie/Beacon, NY; MDS Hudson Valley Laboratories, Poughkeepsie, NY; the Veterans Affairs Hudson Valley Health Care System, Castle Point, NY; Kingston Benedictine Hospitals Laboratory, Kingston and Benedictine Hospitals, Kingston, NY; and St. Luke's Cornwall Hospital, Newburgh/Cornwall, NY.
+The Marist program has eight internship sites through its affiliation with the following medical laboratories: St. Francis Hospital, Poughkeepsie/Beacon, NY; MDS Hudson Valley Laboratories, Poughkeepsie, NY; the Veterans Affairs Hudson Valley Health Care System, Castle Point, NY; Kingston Benedictine Hospitals Laboratory, Kingston and Benedictine Hospitals, Kingston, NY; St. Luke's Cornwall Hospital, Newburgh/Cornwall, NY Columbia Memorial Hospital, Hudson, NY; Vassar Brothers Medical Center, Poughkeepsie, NY; Northern Dutchess Hospital, Rhinebeck, NY, and Sharon Hospital, Sharon, CT.
 All of these facilities are located within commuting distance of the college so students can continue to reside on campus and fully participate in campus life.
+Additionally, students may have the opportunity to do clinical rotations at the Memorial Sloan Kettering Cancer Center, in New York City.
 Students must maintain a minimum grade point average of 2.5 in all required science and math courses to participate in the clinical portion of the program.
-A grade of C or better is required in all professional courses.
+A grade of C or better is required in all clinical courses.
 All qualified students are guaranteed an internship in their senior year.

 The program provides an opportunity for students with an Associate Degree in Medical Laboratory Technology or the Natural Sciences to complete a Bachelor of Science Degree with a major in Medical Technology at Marist College.
-These transfer students receive a maximum of 60 credits for courses taken at other accredited institutions of higher education and can usually complete the Marist College program in two years with full-time study.
+These transfer students can usually complete the Marist College program in two years with full-time study.